kexiZeroing/kexiZeroing.github.io/src/blog/url-driven-state-in-react.md

 tags: [react, code]
 ---

 This post is my learning notes from the article [How to control a React component with the URL](https://buildui.com/posts/how-to-control-a-react-component-with-the-url).
+You can also [watch the video](https://www.youtube.com/watch?v=fYqMPvPvVAc) from the author.

 When you build a searchable table, you may have code below.